saulgray/nemioDev/pages/02.nanowallet/12.voting-module/docs.en.md

 Scroll down until you see the Voting Module and select Create Poll.
 ![](Poll.PNG)

 This opens the Create a Poll page.
 Here you can name your poll, describe the rules, set an end date, and create the various options people will be voting on.
+Once you have defined all your parameters, enter your password and press the Create button to start the poll.

 ![](Poll2.PNG)